apache/usergrid/sdks/html5-javascript/README.md

 ##Overview
 This open source SDK simplifies writing JavaScript / HTML5 applications that connect to App Services.
-The repo is locatedhere:
+The repo is located here:

 <https://github.com/apigee/usergrid-javascript-sdk>